U.S. vs. the world: Here's what a trade war looks like

 The European Union is already weighing its own 25 percent tariffs on $3.5 billion of iconic American products in politically sensitive U.S. states.

-But Trump's position is that its tariffs are justified, which means the White House could declare everyone else's retaliation illegitimate and escalate tariffs further.
+But Trump's position is that the administration's tariffs are justified, which means the White House could declare everyone else's retaliation illegitimate and escalate tariffs further.
 Trump, who said recently that "trade wars are good" on Twitter, has already threatened Europe with a tax on imported autos in response.

 "If it does get out of hand to some degree, where there's tit-for-tat with a lot of countries, it will have some impact on the economy," said Claude Barfield, a trade policy scholar at the American Enterprise Institute.